mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 }

-// Specific provider required by Serverless CA module provider "aws" {
+// Specific provider required for optional CloudFront Certificate provider "aws" {
   alias  = "us-east-1"
   region = "us-east-1"
 }
 ```
-Once your provider is setup, you can pass it to the CA module as shown below.
  Make sure to specify both `issuing_ca_key_spec` and `root_ca_key_spec` as `RSA_2048`.
 This is necessary because in a future step, we'll want to add the generated certificates to AWS ACM and the default `ECC_NIST_P256` is [not supported](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate-prerequisites.html) by ACM.

-As for `cert_info_files` and `csr_files`, we'll be generating them in the next section.
+Once your providers are setup, you can pass them to the CA module as shown below.

 ```
 module "certificate_authority" {